Victorian architecture: International spread of Victorian styles

 During the 18th century, a few English architects emigrated to the colonies, but as the British Empire became firmly established during the 19th century, many architects emigrated at the start of their careers.
-Some chose the United States, and others went to Canada, Australia and New Zealand.
+Some chose the United States, and others went to Canada, Australia, New Zealand, and South Africa.
 Normally, they applied architectural styles that were fashionable when they left England.
 By the latter half of the century, however, improving transport and communications meant that even remote parts of the Empire had access to publications such as the magazine The Builder, which helped colonial architects keep informed about current fashion.
 Thus, the influence of English architecture spread across the world.
 Several prominent architects produced English-derived designs around the world, including William Butterfield (St Peter's Cathedral, Adelaide) and Jacob Wrey Mould (Chief Architect of Public Works in New York City).

 Australia

-The Victorian period flourished in Australia and is generally recognised as being from 1840 to 1890, which saw a gold rush and population boom during the 1880s in the states of Victoria and New South Wales.
+The Victorian period flourished in Australia and is generally recognised as being from 1840 to 1890, which saw a gold rush and population boom during the 1880s in the states of New South Wales and Victoria.
 There were fifteen styles that predominated:

 The Arts and Crafts style and Queen Anne style are considered to be part of the Federation Period, from 1890 to 1915.